eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

    .. code-block:: bash

-       pip install -U colcon-common-extensions vcstool
+       pip3 install -U colcon-common-extensions vcstool

    .. note::

-       If this fails due to an Environment Error, add the :code:`--user` flag to the :code:`pip` installation command.
+       If this fails due to an Environment Error, add the :code:`--user` flag to the :code:`pip3` installation command.

 #.
 Create a :code:`Fast-DDS` directory and download the repos file that will be used to install
    *eProsima Fast DDS* and its dependencies: